microsoft/azure-iot-developer-kit/docs/_projects/06-door-monitor.md

 ## Step 3.
 Build and upload the code

-### A. Launch VS Code
+### A. Start VS Code

 Make sure your DevKit is not connected.
-Launch VS Code first and connect the DevKit to your computer.
+Start VS Code first and connect the DevKit to your computer.
 VS Code will automatically find it and pops up introduction page:

 ![VSCode]({{"/assets/images/mini-solution-vscode.png" | absolute_url }})

 **Notice:** Occasionally, when you launch VS Code, you will be prompted with error that cannot find Arduino IDE or related board package.
-To solve it, close VS Code, launch Arduino IDE once and VS Code should locate Arduino IDE path correctly.
+Close VS Code, launch Arduino IDE once and VS Code should locate Arduino IDE path correctly.
 {: .notice--warning}

 ### B. Open Arduino Examples folder